-Review the ACCESS for ELLs Checklist on your member/state page of the WIDA website for a complete list of your responsibilities.
-Some things may have changed, and you might not need to re-complete all of the training that was initially required.

-- Skim the table of contents of this manual and refresh your memory on any test coordination procedures you're not fully confident about performing. - Remember that your WIDA AMS account is separate from your WIDA Secure Portal account!
+- Review the ACCESS for ELLs Checklist on your member/state page of the WIDA website for a complete list of your responsibilities.
+Some things may have changed, and you might not need to re-complete all of the training that was initially required. - Skim the table of contents of this manual and refresh your memory on any test coordination procedures you're not fully confident about performing. - Your WIDA AMS account is separate from your WIDA Secure Portal account!
 You'll receive a notification email when you receive permissions for this year's administration.
-No action is needed in response to the email. - $\blacksquare$ Keep this manual for reference throughout the testing window.
+No action is needed in response to the email. - Review your test security procedures.
+As always, students must do their own work on ACCESS for ELLs.
+To help ensure this is the case, WIDA recommends that you do not allow students to take any internet-connected devices, such as cell phones, smartwatches, or Bluetooth headsets, into the testing room.
+Copied or plagiarized responses can result in a student's score being invalidated. - \checkmark Keep this manual for reference throughout the testing window.

-New for the 2020-2021 School Year
+New for the 2021-2022 School Year